manik96m/aws/security/notes_shared_responsibility_model.md

 ## Shared Responsibility Model

-- AWS is responsible for security of the cloud.
+- AWS is responsible for security OF the cloud.
-- Customer is responsible for security in the cloud.
+- Customer is responsible for security IN the cloud.

 ## User Permission and Access